 Here to help, to learn and to flourish.

-Adrian has mastered much of Drupal’s user interface, site building capabilities, and all of the development tools we use in house for version control, deployments, upgrades, and troubleshooting.
-He also is developing experience in module and theme development.
-Leveraging Adrian’s early career as a network/WAN engineer in the telecommunications industry, he is our in-house expert on DNS, email, and hosting related tasks.
+Adrian has mastered much of Drupal’s user interface, site-building capabilities, and all of the development tools we use in-house for version control, deployments, upgrades, and troubleshooting.
+He also has experience in module and theme development.
+Leveraging Adrian’s early career as a network/WAN engineer in the telecommunications industry, he is our in-house expert on DNS, email, and hosting-related tasks.

-After he retired he became a gun-for-hire, working as an independent contractor supporting Microsoft, Internet, Firewalls, WAN/LAN installations and maintenance.
+After he retired he became a gun-for-hire, working as an independent contractor supporting Microsoft, Internet, Firewalls, WAN/LAN installations, and maintenance.
 He also worked for a Florida ASP doing field service work and tech support via telephone.

-In 2012 he became involved in a push for others in his Faith to make use of Drupal for creating websites.
+In 2012 he became involved in a push for others in his Faith to use Drupal for creating websites.
 As an incentive for people to engage in this a class was offered and this was his first exposure to Drupal.
 The site he built can be viewed at https://www.nibahai.org.

 When he is not working on Drupal, you can find Adrian researching his ancestry, or photographing events for friends and family.
-He has a site regarding the African American influence on Folk, Country, and Bluegrass; check it out. https://www.AfricanAmericanBluegrass.com
+He has a site regarding the African-American influence on Folk, Country, and Bluegrass; check it out. https://www.AfricanAmericanBluegrass.com

-Currently one project he is developing with his wife is creating a Not-For-Profit that is dedicated to encouraging people to get together to discuss race and other social justice issues in an honest, non-threatening manner.
-In these days of polarization we need to get back to basics, and that basically means learning how to communicate with each other.
+Currently, one project he is developing with his wife is creating a Not-For-Profit that is dedicated to encouraging people to get together to discuss race and other social justice issues in an honest, non-threatening manner.
+In these days of polarization, we need to get back to basics, and that basically means learning how to communicate with each other.
 Information on this can be found at https://www.PizzaAndSocialJustice.org.

 Learn more about Adrian at https://www.drupalguy.us/bio you can also find more about his Drupal adventures there.